 These earlier works (c.
 1789/1790) differ from Steward's slightly later portraits; these exhibit a more sophisticated technique.
 This substantial change of style over a short period of time in itself does not discount the possibility that Steward was the maker of both types, because rapid progress is not unheard of in the careers of naive painters.
 One of Steward's friends, the Reverend James Cogswell, recorded in 1790 that the artist "improves in ye art of painting," although he gave no evidence of specific training the artist had.
 Around 1791 or 1792, but almost certainly not before, Steward would have crossed paths with the important Connecticut portraitist Ralph Earl.
 In 1792 he may have taken some lessons from John Trumbull, whose work he later would often copy.
 These influences therefore could have greatly transformed Steward's style between 1789 and 1793.
 He seems to have been a highly adaptable and flexible artist.
 Throughout his career his approach varied, almost chameleonlike, depending upon his subject, the purpose of the portrait undertaken, and which artist he may have been copying or emulating.

 It has also been suggested that the painter of the Denison group might be Captain Elisha Denison, since the portrait of his son shows the young boy holding a card which prominently displays his father's name.
 Because the sitters are all from the same family, this possibility cannot be discounted.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Black, Mary and Jean Lipman.
 American Folk Painting.
 New York, 1966.